Multi-window STFT phase retrieval: lattice uniqueness: Introduction

-{\it there exists no window function and no lattice $\Lambda$ such that every $f \in\lt$ is determined up to a global phase by $|V_gf(\Lambda)|$.} \end{quote} Hence, sampling on lattices does not lead to a discretization of the STFT phase retrieval problem, no matter how dense the lattice is chosen.
-Note that this is in stark contrast to the setting where phase information is present, as classical results in time-frequency analysis demonstrate stable recovery of any $f \in \lt$ from $V_gf(A\Z^2)$, provided that $A\Z^2$ obeys a suitable density condition.
+{\it there exists no window function and no lattice $\Lambda$ such that every $f \in\lt$ is determined up to a global phase by $|V_gf(\Lambda)|$.} \end{quote}

+Hence, sampling on lattices does not lead to a discretization of the STFT phase retrieval problem, no matter how dense the lattice is chosen.
+This is in stark contrast to the setting where phase information is present, as classical results in time-frequency analysis demonstrate stable recovery of any $f \in \lt$ from $V_gf(A\Z^2)$, provided that $A\Z^2$ obeys a suitable density condition, and $g$ is suitably chosen, see \cite{Groechenig}.

-Since applications demand the ability to reconstruct from sampled measurements, the question of how to adapt the signal acquisition procedure so as to guarantee uniqueness from samples is of paramount importance.
-In the present article we propose an increase of the redundancy of the measurements beyond lattice measurements arising from a single window function.
-We adopt the multi-window approach which has seen a good deal of activity in Gabor analysis \cite{balan_multiwindow, groechenig_sharpresults} to overcome the discretization barriers present in the single-window situation and show that \begin{quote}
+Since applications demand the ability to reconstruct from samples, the question of how to adapt the sampling acquisition, so as to bypass the previously mentioned non-uniqueness property, is of importance.

+In the present article, we propose an increase of the sampling redundancy beyond samples arising from a single window function.
+Specifically, we propose a multi-window approach to the phaseless sampling problem in order to overcome the discretization barriers encountered in the single-window case.
+Multi-window Gabor systems appeared in the time-frequency analysis literature, for instance, in \cite{balan_multiwindow, groechenig_sharpresults,ZIBULSKI1997188}.
+Our main result can be stated in a concise way as follows: